You found our list of helpful work from home office ideas & suggestions.

 3. Customize the space to your taste

 A small workspace can be functional and enjoyable.
-But, ultimately, what matters most is how the space makes you feel.
+Ultimately, what matters most is how the space makes you feel.
 Since you do not want a dreary home office, try to create one that expresses your unique style and preferences.

 The key is to arrange every item in the space correctly so that you enjoy the comfort while keeping things simple.
 Your home office should reflect your style while still being elegant.